vyoung831/Mintee/doc/Development/development-principles.md

 # Development Principles
-This document outlines the development principles that Mu adheres to in implementing application code.
+This document outlines the development principles that Mintee adheres to in implementing application code.

 # Table of Contents
 1. [Application components](#application-components)